 To alter the color settings, click on 'Color Adjust' and adjust as needed.
 'Coverage %' represents the amount of white/clear toner overprint or underprint (depending on which queue is being used).
-The 'Use graphics transparency for dot size' option allows for rasterization of colors that fade into nothing and to retain partial transparency.
+The 'Vary hole size in areas of transparency' option allows for rasterization of colors that fade into nothing and to retain partial transparency.
 It is suggested that this option is left on, as it will only apply itself where it's needed.
+Choke dictates how much the overprint white layer is pulled in under the colors.
+The higher the number, to more it's pulled in (to avoid a white outline around your graphic).